 Finally, the right time-series database to ingest sensor collected data and process millions of events per second, turning data into actionable insights.

-And the right choice to power the ThreatEye NV platform, and give SecOps, NetOps, and senior leaders at organizations what they need: greater cybersecurity.
+And the right choice to power the ThreatEye platform, and give SecOps, NetOps, and senior leaders at organizations what they need: greater cybersecurity.

 So there you have it.
 That is the tale of how innovation, built on another innovation, became a cybersecurity success story.

-Learn more: LiveAction ThreatEye NV
+Learn more: LiveAction ThreatEye